roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "Definition of existence position by means of frequency fluctuation."
 "Wah, matter inherent a native frequency," stated Rapha.
-"Do you mean to analyse the difference between frequency when you are in the position A and the frequency when you are in the position B, and match it to the frequency at which you want to exist?"
+"Do you mean to analyse the difference between frequency when you are in the position A and the frequency when you are in the position B, and match it to the frequency at which you would want to exist?"
 "Yes."

 As expected, Rapha is also excellent.
 Yuuyami was impressed.

-"You need a computer that does that much calculation, and a device that change the frequency."
+"You need a computer that does this much calculation, and a device that change the frequency."
 "Indeed.
 For now, let us commence by producing a high-performance computer.
 Well, we will take our time."